AYUSHKHADGI123/AYUSHKHADGI123/README.md

 - 🌱 I’m currently learning BIM...
 - 💞️ I’m looking to collaborate IT and Management.
 - 📫 How to reach me : Leave a Message!
-- Need to Learn Programming and also learn connfiguration and troubleshooting of Networking.
+- Need to Learn Programming and also learn configuration and troubleshooting of Networking.

 <!---
 AYUSHKHADGI123/AYUSHKHADGI123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.